Refugee Status Determination

 Country of Origin Information (COI) is information which is used in RSD procedures.
 COI reports collate relevant information on conditions in countries of origin pertinent to the assessment of claims for international protection.
 To assist decision-makers, UNHCR commissions COI report to independent expert organizations.

-The Austrian Centre for Country of Origin and Asylum Research and Documentation (ACCORD) maintains a global COI database, which is freely accessible here.
+The Austrian Centre for Country of Origin and Asylum Research and Documentation (ACCORD) maintains a global COI database.